satish-lakkimsetti/NexyTab/README.md

 NexyTab/
 ├── icons/             # All icon sizes (16x16 to 512x512)
 ├── popup.html         # Extension popup interface
+├── popup.css         # Styles for the popup interface
 ├── popup.js           # Logic for tab switching and refreshing
 └── manifest.json      # Metadata and permissions
 ```